 Ligament injuries in the elbow can be serious.
-Some happen with a sudden injury like a fall on the arm causing an elbow dislocation, while other ligament injuries can occur in sports that stress the elbow repetitively like baseball and other throwing sports.
+Some happen with a sudden injury like a fall on the arm causing an elbow dislocation, while other ligament injuries can occur in sports that overuse and repeatedly stress the elbow like baseball, softball, and other throwing sports.
 Ligament injuries should be carefully evaluated, and many respond well to non-surgical treatments.
 If you have injured an elbow ligament like the ulnar collateral ligament (UCL), we are happy to see you and discuss treatment options to help you return to normal activities.

-o Many people around Portland area participate in sports that involve throwing movements.
+Because Portland is an active community and a lot of baseball and other sports like disc golf are played, many people participate in sports that involve throwing movements.
 Whether its baseball or ultimate frisbee, these movements place added stress on the elbow.
 While most throwing related injuries improve with rest or at least relative rest, at times, the injury can be a more severe ligament tear.

-o Specific exam techniques and imaging such as musculoskeletal ultrasound and MRI can help the sports medicine specialist accurately diagnose the problem and help you improve while avoiding additional injury.
+Specific exam techniques and imaging such as musculoskeletal ultrasound and MRI can help the sports medicine specialist identify ligament injury, instability, and accurately diagnose the problem and help you improve while avoiding additional injury.